jeremiah-tay/mental_health_agentic_chatbot/README.md

 ### Step 5.2: Authenticate

-This final step links your project to your Google Calendar.
+This final step links your project to your Google Calendar:
 1. Make sure your `credentials/credential.json` file is saved in the correct folder.
 2. Run the authentication script:
    ```bash